Publisher: Analytical Grammar

 A few additional notes on AG: While AG has composition activities it isn't intended for composition instruction such as how to structure a paragraph or an essay.
 Also note that although the AG course is expensive you will be using it over at least two years.
 While AG isn't specifically Christian curriculum, one of the literary selections is Psalm 23, and I spotted one sample sentence that mentioned Jesus and His disciples.
 Books are all plastic-spiral bound, and AG books have laminated covers for greater durability since they'll be used for more than a year.

 Overall, these courses do a thorough job with grammar and diagramming and are easy for both teacher and student to use.
 However, you might need to work through sentence analysis/diagramming together with some students more than others.
 In the end, I think most students will appreciate the efficiency of this approach even if it is challenging.

 High School Grammar Reinforcements

 If high school students have completed AG, parents and teachers generally want them to have some sort of review or practice on skills.
-R. Robin Finley and Erin M. Karl have teamed up to create three (with a fourth in the works) books for this purpose.
-Each book has activities that reinforce sentence parsing and diagraming, grammar analysis, punctuation, and usage.
-With 18 lessons per book, you would use approximately one lesson every two weeks.
+Robin Finley and Erin Karl have teamed up to create four books for this purpose.
+Each book has activities that reinforce sentence parsing and diagramming, grammar analysis, punctuation, and usage.
+With 18 lessons per book, you would use approximately one lesson every two weeks for a school year.
 Each book also contains its own answer key.
 You might select a book to coordinate with literature studies.
-The titles are The Great American Authors, The Great British Authors, and Shakespeare's Plays, with World Authors to come.
-Sentences and passages with which students work all provide information about authors and their works that is readable for its own sake—something we rarely find in grammar resources.
+The titles are The Great American Authors, The Great British Authors, Shakespeare’s Plays, and The Great World Authors.
+Sentences and passages with which students work all provide information about authors and their works that is readable for its own sake––something we rarely find in grammar resources.

 Teaching the Essay